Donald Trump shocked the Republican establishment, which failed to heed the signs of seismic change.

 Two nights earlier at his Boca Raton rally, a Trump organizer had encouraged the attendees to tweet about the event with the hashtag #StopTheRepublicanEstablishment.
 Trump arrived just after sunset in cinematic fashion, flying over the lakeside venue in his private helicopter as the theme music from the 1997 Harrison Ford movie “Air Force One” stirred the crowd.

 It was a general election-sized crowd that stretched from the amphitheater stage all the way across the grassy lawn to the edge of the lake.
-Taking in the scene after the helicopter had touched down, Trump's campaign manager Corey Lewandowski warned of the backlash that a contested convention
+Taking in the scene after the helicopter had touched down, Trump’s campaign manager Corey Lewandowski warned of the backlash that a contested convention would unleash.

 “It’s a decision for the party elites,” he said in an interview, standing in a suit behind the press tent as Trump fired up the Boca crowd from the stage.
 “They can destroy the party or they can unite behind the front-runner.”